 A master's in information technology degree is a vital tool in today's competitive business environment.
 Organizations in every industry seek IT professionals who can think beyond traditional computer programming and basic technology expertise.
-Learn how to bridge the gaps between communications, IT and business management and increase your marketable skills with the MS in IT degree program at Southern New Hampshire University, available on campus and online.
+Learn how to bridge the gaps between communications, IT and business management and increase your marketable skills with the MS in IT degree program at Southern New Hampshire University.

-The master's in information technology degree at SNHU helps you master a specialized skillset and further focus on one of seven highly relevant niches.
-This MS in IT program features seven concentrations in addition to the general track.
-No matter which track you choose, you'll take a deep dive into the foundational understanding of technology, communication skills and contemporary issues in the field.
+The master's in information technology degree at SNHU, which is taught during the day on our campus in Manchester, helps you master a specialized skillset and take a deep dive into the foundational understanding of technology, communication skills and contemporary issues in the field.
 It all adds up to the leverage you need to land a principal role in a broad range of industries.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in IT at SNHU include:

 SNHU requires an undergraduate Grade Point Average (GPA) of 2.75 (or equivalent) for admission.
 If you are an international student in need of a visa to study on campus, please see our international admissions requirements.

 Acceptance decisions are made on a rolling basis throughout the year for our three 16-week graduate terms.
 You can apply at any time and get a decision within two weeks of submitting all required materials.
 To apply, simply complete our online application form.